-The percentage of our NIW from all single premium policies was 4.3% in 2022 and 7.4% in 2021, and has ranged from 4.3% in 2022 to 19.0% in 2017.
+The percentage of our NIW from all single premium policies was 3.7% in the first quarter of 2023.
+This is less than the annual low of 4.3% for 2022.
+The annual high reached 19.0% in 2017.
 Depending on the actual life of a single premium policy and its premium rate relative to that of a monthly premium policy, a single premium policy may generate more or less premium than a monthly premium policy over its life.